MAlDibawy/Trivia_App/README.md

 - Flask-CORS

 ## Database Setup
 With Postgres running, restore a database using the trivia.psql file provided.
-From the backend folder in terminal run:
+Navigate to `/backend` directory and run:

 ```bash
 psql trivia < trivia.psql
 ```